 Signs and Symptoms of Truncus Arteriosus

-A baby with truncus arteriosus usually begins to have problems in the first week of life.
-His or her oxygen levels are often slightly lower than normal.
+A baby with truncus arteriosus begins to have problems in the first week of life.
+His or her oxygen levels are often lower than normal.
 This results in a cyanosis (bluish color of the lips and nails).

-Because of the excessive amount of blood flow to the lungs with this anomaly, congestive heart failure (CHF) develops in the first week or two of life.
-On chest X-ray, the heart looks big and the lung fields look hazy, indicating pulmonary overcirculation.
+Because of the large amount of blood flow to the lungs with this defect, congestive heart failure (CHF) develops in the first week or two of life.
+On chest X-ray, the heart looks big.
+The lung fields look hazy.
+This indicates pulmonary over circulation.

-Signs of congestive heart failure are rapid breathing, shortness of breath, wheezing, grunting or very noisy breathing, increased work of breathing (pulling under the ribs, nasal flaring).
+Signs of congestive heart failure are fast breathing, wheezing, trouble breathing, grunting or very noisy breathing, increased work of breathing (pulling under the ribs, nasal flaring).

-Most often parents report rapid breathing, poor feeding, and a bluish color of the skin, especially around the mouth and nose.
-The signs and symptoms often increase when the infant eats.
+Most often parents report fast breathing, poor feeding, and a bluish color of the skin.
+The signs and symptoms often get worse when the infant eats.

 Diagnosis of Truncus Arteriosus

-While the diagnosis may be suspected by physical examination, the echocardiogram will confirm the presence of truncus arteriosus.
-The anatomy of the great vessels, the single, complex truncal valve and the ventricular septal defect are easily seen.
+The diagnosis may be suspected by physical examination.
+The echocardiogram will confirm the presence of truncus arteriosus.

 Treatment of Truncus Arteriosus

 Initial treatment begins with stabilizing the infant.
-Medications to control congestive heart failure such as diuretics are often begun.
+Medications to control congestive heart failure are often started.

-Surgical correction is typically carried out in the first few weeks of life after the infant is maximally stabilized.
+Surgery is typically done in the first few weeks of life after the infant is stabilized.

-The surgical repair of truncus arteriosus requires the use of heart-lung bypass machine support.
-It involves three major components:
+The surgical repair of truncus arteriosus uses the heart-lung bypass machine for support.
+It involves three major parts:

-- Closure of the ventricular septal defect using a patch
+- Closing the ventricular septal defect using a patch

-- Creating a connection between the right ventricle and the pulmonary arteries using a conduit, usually a homograft pulmonary artery.
+- Creating a connection between the right ventricle and the pulmonary arteries using a conduit.

-The use of mechanical ventilation, special monitoring lines, and strong intravenous medications is typical during this period.
+The use of mechanical ventilation, special monitoring lines, and strong intravenous medicines is typical during this period.

-Time in hospital following surgery may vary from one to three weeks in most cases.
+Time in the hospital after surgery may vary from one to three weeks in most cases.

 Results for Treatment of Truncus Arteriosus

-Currently more than 90 percent of children survive repair of truncus arteriosus.
+Over 90 percent of children survive repair of truncus arteriosus.
 As the child grows, he or she will be followed by a cardiologist.
 They will need echocardiograms and EKGs.

-This conduit will often need to be replaced two or three times during childhood to accommodate for growth.
-These operations are typically tolerated very well with a hospitalization of less than a week.
+These surgeries are tolerated very well with a hospitalization of less than a week

-Problems with the truncal valve are more serious and can significantly affect the early and late mortality of these children.
-The more leaky (or narrowed) this valve is, the greater the chance that some intervention has to be done sooner than later (on average within five to seven years) to prevent severe damage to the heart.
+Problems with the truncal valve are more serious.
+They can significantly affect the early and late outcomes of these children.
+The leakier or narrowed this valve is, the greater the chance that some intervention will need to be done (on average within five to seven years) to prevent severe damage to the heart.

 Adult and Adolescent Management

 Adult patients with truncus arteriosus may present in two ways.
-The first is that they are still blue or cyanotic, almost always with very high blood pressures in their lungs.
-Such patients will definitely have problems and will require lifelong expert surveillance and management.
+The first is that they are still blue or cyanotic, always with very high blood pressures in their lungs.
+Such patients will have problems.
+They will need lifelong doctor visits and management.

 The second presentation is after surgical repair in childhood.
-All such patients require lifelong expert surveillance.
+All such patients need lifelong follow up care with their doctor.
 Many of these patients have valved conduits connecting their right heart chambers to their pulmonary arteries.
-These conduits usually malfunction or fail over time, and require expert assessment and judgment as to how best to manage them.
-Many postsurgical patients have residual abnormalities of their “aortic valve.”
-This may lead to excessive leakage with consequent enlargement of the left heart chambers and the need for valve replacement.
+These conduits malfunction or fail over time.
+They need expert assessment and judgment as to how best to manage them.
+Many postsurgical patients have small abnormalities of their “aortic valve.”
+This may lead to a lot of leakage with enlargement of the left heart chambers and the need for valve replacement.

 Some adults with truncus arteriosus have a genetic basis for the condition.
-It’s important that this be identified so that other manifestations of their genetic abnormality can be managed properly.
+It’s important that this be identified so that other concerns of their genetic abnormality can be managed properly.